 Slowest: Next business day in bank account (free)

-PayNuts Fastest: Nightly deposits 7 days a week in bank account (for a fee)
+PayNuts Fastest: Nightly deposits 7 days a week in bank account (free)

 Slowest: Next business day in bank account (free)